Last date modified: 2026-Jun-08

 For more information, see All imaging warnings.

-• Warning Type - a predefined list of options that facilitates searching when trying to group warnings.
-This field has better searching performance than a text-based field, such as Imaging Warning.
-Warning Types include:
+• Warning Type — A predefined list of options for grouping and searching warnings.
+This field has better search performance than a text-based field such as Imaging Warning.
+Warning types include:

-• Warning Details - additional information related to the problem found, such as the page range where problems are detected.
+• Warning Details — Additional information about the problem, such as the page range where issues are detected.

-• Native Type - the Relativity supported file type of the document before it was imaged.
+• Native Type — The file type of the document before imaging.

-• Job Type - the method used to create the image.
-Job Types are:
+• Job Type— The method used to create the image.
+Job types include:

-• Notes - a space for you to enter notes.
+• Notes — A space to enter notes about the imaging warning.

 Warning Type pivot table